 Our facility has been owned and operated by Baltimore County Department of Recreation and Parks since 1969 and encompasses 1,043 beautiful acres.
-The park offers a variety of recreational activities, open to the public, all year round.
+The park offers a variety of recreational activities that are open to the public all year round.
 Oregon Ridge features:

 Oregon Ridge Park and Lodge plays host to many events throughout the year.
 Please check back for updates.

 Convenient to Baltimore, Washington, Southern Pennsylvania and Delaware, we are able to accommodate indoor and outdoor events ranging from 10 to 5,000.
 With lodging and restaurants only minutes away, Oregon Ridge is the perfect place for your next affair.
 You can rent any combination of areas or if preferred, all of the park.
 We would be happy to meet with you and tailor a program to your specific needs.
 Please contact the park office to arrange an appointment to visit our facility, or for rental fees and availability.

 On the property comprising the present day Oregon Ridge Park and Nature Center, iron ore and marble stone were discovered in the 1830s.
 The following decade, Oregon Ridge became the site of a successful iron ore and marble mining operation.
 In order to process the iron ore efficiently and profitably, local entrepreneurs constructed an iron smelting furnace along what today is called Oregon Branch Stream.
 Extracted marble stone was used on site in the iron smelting process and to supply high quality building material for the construction of many private and institutional structures in Maryland and adjacent states.